The Most Beautiful Beaches in Australia

 Summer (Dec–Feb)

 Days feel hot and lively.
 It’s perfect for swimming, sunbathing, and beach parties.
-Moreover, northern beaches can be steamy—and stinger season is in full swing.
+Northern beaches can also be steamy—and stinger season is in full swing.
 Wear a stinger suit if diving or swimming up north.

 Autumn (Mar–May)